Looking for the most iconic California weekend getaways?

 Planning an LA to Vegas drive?
 Check out our guide to four fun routes you can take, including one through Death Valley National Park!

-Palm Springs makes for the perfect urban base from which to explore the Southern California desert.
+Palm Springs makes for the perfect urban base from which to explore the Southern California desert, and a weekend in Palm Springs is a great winter break.

 You can go hiking in nearby Indian Canyons or Tahquitz Canyon, or hike the many trails at the Coachella Valley Preserve.
 Hiking is one of the best things to do in Palm Springs if you enjoy exploring the outdoors.